simple-starters/generator-k8s-simple/README.md

 # Simple generator for Kubernetes resources

 This generator creates a Kubernetes Service and Deployment Resource to deploy a Spring Boot application.
-It also can create the Kubernetes resources for deploying a MySQL database, should the application need it.
+It also can create the Kubernetes resources for deploying a MySQL database or a small Kafka cluster, should the application need it.

 If you used the starter service, then the generator has already been executed and you can deploy it's required services and then build and deploy the application.

 ## Deploy required services

-If your application needs services such as a Database or Message Queue, this section shows you how to deploy these services to Kubernetes
+If your application needs services such as a database or message broker, this section shows you how to deploy these services to Kubernetes

 ### MySQL